tsnieman/react-omega-boilerplate/README.md

 - [ ] error system (well, more like a general 'alert' system)
 - add explanations about each tech in [Pieces section](#Pieces)
 - testing
+- test the prod config. (is probably very broken; the files are split where there should be differences for the most part, though)